 Families are invited to participate in any of the Navigating Autism event sessions, scheduled for the first Saturday of every month.
 Join MAC, Fraser and AuSM for a fun, safe practice run, while learning from airport personnel what works and what doesn't work to make your travel experience efficient and less stressful.

-A WOW experience for an April 2014 participating family
+A WOW experience for a participating family:

 We were "wowed" by the Navigating Autism program on so many levels.
 It is one of the most detailed, organized programs that I have ever attended.
 The details provided from the beginning were helpful, the check in was so organized, and everything about it was so well thought out.
 Every person that we had contact with was informed, kind, and helpful.